the-turing-way/the-turing-way/book/website/communication/social-media/social-media-twitter-tips.md

 * Live-tweeting — Tweeting short summaries of an event, for example of a conference talk, as it is happening.
 * Mentioning (@) — If you mention someone with their account handle (“This paper by @CaAl is great”), your tweet will show up in their notifications.
 * Notifications — Tweets that mention you and replies, retweets and likes for your tweets.
-* Quote-tweet — Sharing a tweet by someone else in a quote, while adding your own comments.
+* Quote-tweet — Sharing a tweet by someone else in a quote, while adding your comments.
 * Retweet (RT)— Sharing a tweet that was originally made by someone else.
 * Subtweeting — Tweeting about somebody without explicitly mentioning their handle, so that they are not informed of your comment.
-* Thread — A series of tweets on one subject, for instance ten tweets about a new research paper.
+* Thread — A series of tweets on one subject, for instance, ten tweets about a new research paper.
 * Timeline — The tweets from the people you follow.
 * Tweetdeck - App that can be used to tweet and run multiple accounts.